 Scholars worry that ownership of truth commissions worldwide has shifted from populations to national elites and the international community.
 In Ghana, for example, implementation of the truth commission’s plan depends largely on which party in in power (Aciru, 2017: 73 and 76).
-The Kenyan government and political elites have attacked the legitimacy of the ICC and refused to nominate commissioners to the national Truth, Justice and Reconciliation Commission (Paffenholz, 2015: 866).
+The Kenyan government and political elites have attacked the legitimacy of the International Criminal Court (ICC) and refused to nominate commissioners to the national Truth, Justice and Reconciliation Commission (Paffenholz, 2015: 866).
 The Maoist-led government in Nepal resiled from earlier commitments to implement TJ as the exigencies of domestic politics dictated (Robins, 2012: 12), a process replicated in Afghanistan as the Karzai government and parliamentary elites legislated for blanket amnesty (Saeed and Parmentier, 2017: 21-22).
-Domestic elites in the DR Congo, Burundi and East Timor have instrumentally adopted TJ as a means of including and excluding faction leaders from government as a form of conflict management (Ottendörfer, 2013; Arnould, 2016; Leclercq, 2017).
-Reparation mechanisms ‘created by political elites can often silence and marginalise non-elites, and women in particular, who are not part of the political negotiation’ (Moffett, 2017: 67) and so often takes the form of undelivered promises.
+Domestic elites in the Democratic Republic of Congo (DRC), Burundi and East Timor have instrumentally adopted TJ as a means of including and excluding faction leaders from government as a form of conflict management (Ottendörfer, 2013; Arnould, 2016; Leclercq, 2017).
+Reparation mechanisms ‘created by political elites can often silence and marginalise non-elites, and women in particular, who are not part of the political negotiation’ (Moffett, 2017: 67) and so often take the form of undelivered promises.

 The narrow legalism that the transformative turn rejects is widely believed to be derived from the initially circumscribed opportunities for justice that sprang from elite bargaining in Latin America and Eastern Europe.
-However, a baby has been thrown out with this bathwater - the acutely fine-grained analyses of the rational calculi of elites so familiar in the early TJ literature have been conspicuous by their absence in the transformative turn, to say nothing of Subotic-esque attempts to establish typologies of elite actors.
-In the critical TJ literature, once one gets beyond references to homogenised ‘elites,’ less attention is paid attention is paid to these powerful spoilers who have something to lose from transformation than it is to the multiplicity of bottom-up resistances manifested in localised processes, non-engagement, public dissent etc. The discourse presumes a hydraulic relationship between the interests of elites driving transitional justice and ‘those most affected by the events of the conflict and indeed over the broader needs of the nation’ in which the interests of the former are inherently irreconcilable with the latter (Robins, 2012: 16).
+However, a baby has been thrown out with this bathwater – the acutely fine-grained analyses of the rational calculi of elites so familiar in the early TJ literature have been conspicuous by their absence in the transformative turn, to say nothing of Subotic-esque attempts to establish typologies of elite actors.
+In the critical TJ literature, once one gets beyond references to homogenised ‘elites’, less attention is paid attention is paid to these powerful spoilers who have something to lose from transformation than it is to the multiplicity of bottom-up resistances manifested in localised processes, non-engagement, public dissent etc. The discourse presumes a hydraulic relationship between the interests of elites driving transitional justice and ‘those most affected by the events of the conflict and indeed over the broader needs of the nation’ in which the interests of the former are inherently irreconcilable with the latter (Robins, 2012: 16).